jando79/Portfolio/README.md

 ## Setup/Installation Requirements

-* Simply open the HTML in your web browser to read about David.
+* To view, visit jando79 repository on gitHub
+* clone the project titled "Portfolio"
+* navigate to the cloned folder
-* Click the various links to view pages David has contributed to.
+* open the file titled: index.html to view the final product

 ## Known Bugs